Ayina-i Iskandari (Amir Khusrau)

 The Ayina-i Iskandarī (Alexandrine Mirror) is a Persian legend of the life and exploits of Alexander the Great composed by the poet Amir Khusrau (d.
 1325), completed in 1299/1300 during the reign of Muhammad II of Khwarazm.
 It is presented in the form of 35 discourses, running at 4,416 verses in the 1977 edition of the text produced by Jamâl Mirsaydof.
-Like his predecessor Nizami Ganjavi, Amir Khusrau's Alexander legend formed the fourth part of his Khamsa (a collection of five of his major works), and it was the first response to Nizami's Iskandarnameh.
+Like his predecessor Nizami Ganjavi, Amir Khusrau's Alexander legend formed the fourth part of his Khamsa (a collection of five of his major works), and it was the first response to Nizami's Iskandarnama.
 The text expresses a wish for the peace and stability brought about by Alexander as opposed to the period of instability and political turnover of his own time, and makes frequent reference to the "second Alexander" as a means of addressing his ruler Muhammad II, who assumed that title for himself during his reign.

 Mirrors are used to play an important role across the Ayina.
 First of all, Alexander invents two mirrors: the mirror in Alexandria, and the diving bell he constructs alongside Aristotle to aid in the exploration of the ocean.
 Second, the mirror acts as a symbol to help Alexander see into the unseen.
 Third, mirrors act like reflections, and are used to represent how the author of the Ayina reflects or recounts the deeds of Alexander in his text about him, but it is only a reflection insofar as it is acknowledged that their original form cannot be directly accessed: "the mirrors of this second Alexander are such that if totally illuminated their appearance could not be contained within the rust-colored mirror of the sky."